emichael/dslabs/www/index.md

 **model checking** to search students' implementations for bugs and report back with example traces when bugs are found.

-The labs are written in Java and come packaged all necessary dependencies.
+The labs are written in Java and come packaged with all necessary dependencies.
 They also include a **visual debugger**, which allows students to explore the reachable states of their systems and visualize bugs reported by the model checker.